An/ The ages are going to be strange.

 A young man no older than twenty, walked up a side walk in the summer heat, and sighed.
 "Of all the seasons to have a wedding...Summer in Tokyo?
-Might has well as had it in the Siberian desert."
+Might as well had it in the Siberian desert."

-As he walked he got hotter and hotter till, finally, he had to take off his red vest with a star on the back and shove it in hi bag.
-Then continued to walk.
-Once he got to a cross walk he took a piece of paper out from hi pocket and proceeded to read it. "lets see here...the shrine should be.."
+As he walked he got hotter and hotter till, finally, he had to take off his red vest with a star on the back an shoves it in his bag and continued to walk.
+Once he got to a cross walk he took a piece of paper out from hi pocket and proceeded to read it.
+"Let's see here...the shrine should be..."
 He was then distracted by the sound of a bouncing ball.

 Looking up he finds a soccer ball bounce once then roll into the street.
 He then sees a kid around ten years old start to run after the ball.
-He was about to say something when a woman on the other side of the street started to run after him and cried "SOTA!"
-Just as a car was coming his way.
+He was about to say something when a woman on the other side of the street started to run after him and cried "SOUTA!"
+Just as a car came roaring towards him.
 The boy was frozen in fear.

-The man drops everything, runs towards them and watches as the woman pushes the newly named Sota out of harm's way and braces for the cars impact.
+The man drops everything, runs towards them and watches as the woman pushes the newly named Souta out of harm's way and braces for the cars impact.

 She waited for the impact, the agonizing pain, but it never happened.
-Instead she felt herself being moved and then the soft jolt of a landing.
-She opens her eyes to see the car drive by and Sota safe and in tears running towards her.
+Instead she felt herself moving and then the soft jolt of a landing.
+She opens her eyes to see the car drive by and Souta safe and in tears running towards her.
 "Onee-san!"

 After a few seconds she realizes that hes speaking to her.
 "Hey, miss, you alright?"
 He watched as she blinked a few times them said.
-"Uh, yes.
-Yes, I'm fine."
+"Uh, yes, yes, I'm fine."
 Then she panics.
-"Sota!"
-She looks over to see him crying and the ball forgotten.
+"Souta!"
+She looks over to see the boy crying and the ball forgotten.
 She says to the man.
-"Just a moment."
-He gives her a nod and she quickly walks over to Sota and cries.
-"Sota!
+"Just one moment," He gives her a nod and she quickly walks over to Souta and cries.
+"Souta!
 Don't you ever do that again!
-You know better then to play near the street!
-Dad and Granpa are gone know, It would break her if you died!"
-She held onmto him for dear life with a few tears of relief going down her cheeks before she wipes them away.
+You know better than to play near the street!
+Dad and Granpa are gone now, It would break Mamma if you died!"
+She held onto him for dear life with a few tears of relief going down her cheeks before she wipes them away.

 The man goes back to get his things and then comes back to them he here the kid ask.
 "Sorry sis.
-But what about you?
-Your gone all the time, sometimes we wonder if your ever gonna come back!"
-When he walked close enough to see the sorrow in her eyes.
+But, what about you!
+Your gone all the time, sometimes we wonder if your ever gon'na come back!"
+He had walked close enough to see the sorrow in her eyes.
 She gave a bitter laugh.
 "I have a duty to full fill.
-She know I might no make it through.
-Thats why I said if you died, it would brake mom..."
+She knows I might not make it through.
+That's why I said if you died, it would brake mom..."
 She gave her brother a tight squeeze, before getting up.

 The girl sighed.
 "I want to thank you for saving me.
 Why don't you come home with us and as a thank you I cook you a proper dinner.
 Complete with saki."

-"Sota has major-hero-worship-syndrome.
+"Souta has major-hero-worship-syndrome.
 I doubt he'll ever get out of it, considering one of his hero's come to visit regularly."
 She replied knowingly.
 Terry was curious at this.
 "So who is it?
-Some one I might know?"
+Someone I might know?"
 He inquired.
 Kagome shook her head.
-"Nope.
-You see he saved my little brother when our shrine caught on fire a few years back."
+"Nope, he saved my little brother when our shrine caught on fire a few years back."
 He blinked.
-"A fire fighter?"
+"A~ fire fighter?"
 She laughed.